2014 FIFA World Cup bids: Brazil

+Withdrawn bids and other expressions of interest

 Colombia

 Colombia formally declared its candidacy on 18 December 2006, and withdrew it on 11 April 2007.

 The president of Colombia, Álvaro Uribe, had initially announced on 15 July 2006 that Colombia would submit a bid.
 During his speech at the opening ceremony of the 2006 Central American and Caribbean Games, Uribe said: "By seeing how things were done to organise these Games, I think Colombia is capable of hosting a football World Cup.
 I'm sure we will achieve it and will do it very well."
 Vice President Francisco Santos Calderón was in charge of the project.

-Colombia had been set to be the host of the 1986 World Cup, but withdrew to the benefit of Mexico because of economic issues, disagreements with FIFA, and concerns about the unstable situation in Colombia at the time.
+Colombia had previously been scheduled to host the 1986 FIFA World Cup, controversially withdrew and later hosted the 2011 FIFA U-20 World Cup.
 Colombia has hosted the Copa América once (2001).
 However, on 27 February 2007, FIFA president Sepp Blatter appeared to discard any Colombian chances of hosting the event, saying, "Colombia's bid is more of a public relations presentation of the country to say that we are alive not only in other headlines but also in football."